formkit/docs-content/plugins/auto-animate.md

 ```
 </client-only>

-If you've installed it correctly, you should have smooth transitions on when showing and hiding validation messages.
+If you've installed it correctly, you should have smooth transitions when showing and hiding validation messages:

 ## Example